Monster Ball (RuPaul's Drag Race): Episode

-On the main stage, RuPaul welcomes judges Michelle Visage and Ross Mathews, as well as guest judges Cara Delevingne and Elvira.
-After the runway show, Brooke Lynn Hytes, Plastique Tiara, and Yvie Oddly receive positive critiques, and Brooke Lynn Hytes wins the challenge.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Ross Mathews, as well as guest judges Cara Delevingne and Cassandra Peterson (also known as Elvira).
+RuPaul shares the main challenge assignment, then the fashion show commences.
+After the contestants present their looks, the judges deliver their critiques, deliberate, then share the results with the group.
+Brooke Lynn Hytes, Plastique Tiara, and Yvie Oddly receive positive critiques, and Brooke Lynn Hytes wins the challenge.
 Ariel Versace, Shuga Cain, and Silky Nutmeg Ganache receive negative critiques, and Silky Nutmeg Ganache is deemed safe.
-Ariel Versace and Shuga Cain lip-sync to "I'm Your Baby Tonight" by Whitney Houston.
+Ariel Versace and Shuga Cain place in the bottom and face off in a lip-sync contest to "I'm Your Baby Tonight" (1990) by Whitney Houston.
 Shuga Cain wins the lip-sync and Ariel Versace is eliminated from the competition.
+She returns to the Werk Room to write a message using lipstick on the mirror for her fellow contestants.